polifonia-project/textual-corpus-population/README.md

 | 11        | Sparse text.
 Find as much text as possible in no particular order.                            |
 | 12        | Sparse text with OSD.                                                                         |
 | 13        | Raw line.
 Treat the image as a single text line, bypassing hacks that are Tesseract-specific. |
+---
+# Evaluation and Error Analysis
+This repository also contains files for the evaluation of some resources downloaded OCRised using the software contained in this repository.

+These files were produced using [ocreval](https://github.com/eddieantonio/ocreval) and contain all the detailed error and accuracy information about the OCR of some samples of resources compared to manually annotated ground-truth files.

+The evaluation files can be found in the [evaluation](evaluation) folder, and are in turn divided in two more folders:
+* the [ground_truth](evaluation/ground_truth) folder contains the manually annotated filed for evaluating the automatically generated ones;
+* the [accuracy](evaluation/accuracy) folder contains the files generated with ocreval and contain the error analysis logs.

+---
 # License

 MIT License